javierconcha/ocdb-docs/docs/source/ocdb-metadata-headers.md

 The following headers are required to be pass validation check

 * __investigators__ Full name of the contributor(s) of the data file.
 Principal investigator is listed first.
 Format: Name_Surname.
-A list of investigators already present in ocdb is avaialble [here](ocdb-PI-affiliation-experiment-cruise.md/#investigators).
+A list of investigators already present in ocdb is available [here](ocdb-PI-affiliation-experiment-cruise.md/#investigators).

 * __affiliations__ All investigator affiliations list.
 Format: Full_affiliation_name.
 Please do not exceed 25 characters.
-A list of existing affiliations already in ocdb is avaialble [here](ocdb-PI-affiliation-experiment-cruise.md/#affiliations).
+A list of existing affiliations already in ocdb is available [here](ocdb-PI-affiliation-experiment-cruise.md/#affiliations).

 * __contact__ An email address for one of the investigator(s) or a point of contact for the data file.

 * __experiment__ Full name long-term research project or funding program.
 It should be the same used in submission path.
 Please do not exceed 25 characters.
-A list of existing experiments already in ocdb is avaialble [here](ocdb-PI-affiliation-experiment-cruise.md/#experiments).
+A list of existing experiments already in ocdb is available [here](ocdb-PI-affiliation-experiment-cruise.md/#experiments).

 * __cruise__ The name of the specific cruise (or subset of the experiment) to which measurements are releted to.
 Please do not exceed 25 characters.
-A list of existing cruises already in ocdb is avaialble [here](ocdb-PI-affiliation-experiment-cruise.md/#cruises).
+A list of existing cruises already in ocdb is available [here](ocdb-PI-affiliation-experiment-cruise.md/#cruises).

 * __documents__ Comma separated list of documents provided during the submission process, releted to the measurements included in the file.